Linguistics

 JAL253H5 • Language and Society

 This course offers an introduction to the study of the relationship between language and society with the goal of understanding language use through social structures.
 Working within this socially-informed perspective, topics covered will include language, perception, and identity development; verbal and non-verbal communication; speaking across cultures; language use and social networks; and language and power.
-While this course fulfills a requirement for the Minor program in English Language Linguistics, it does not count towards the Major or Minor programs in Linguistic Studies.
+This course counts towards only the English Language Linguistics Minor (ERMIN1200); it does NOT count towards the Linguistic Studies Minor (ERMIN0506) nor the Linguistic Studies Major (ERMAJ1850).

 Prerequisites: LIN101H5 or LIN102H5 or LIN204H5 or ANT206H5